dialectlabs/protocol/README.md

 This repository contains both the Dialect rust programs (protocol), in Anchor, as well as a typescript client, published to npm as `@dialectlabs/web3`.

+Currently, the dialect account rent cost is `~0.059 SOL`.

 ## Local development

 Note: If you just need a local running instance of the Dialect program, it is easiest to simply run Dialect in a docker container.
 See the [Docker](###docker) section below.